AnirudhhRamesh/Intelligent-Traffic-Backend/README.md

   - "Edit in place" your design, then scale down your lego model to a factor of exactly 0.04
   - Rotate the lego car model as needed

+You can find the Studio file we used [here](https://github.com/AnirudhhRamesh/Intelligent-Traffic-Backend/blob/readme/useful_files/mit_traffic_lego_components.io)

 ### Fusion 360
 Unlike Studio, Fusion 360 has a very steep learning curve and getting started will be tough (and even with experience it is a very time-consuming process).
 This is why we really emphasise the importance of sketching out and planning your designs on paper first, you will save days if not weeks!